 - Ensure that all sources of information are appropriately acknowledged.

-- Check and improve assessable tasks using plagiarism prevention and detection software provided by the University (where it is mandated in the course by statement in the unit/course description or made available through other means), prior to final submission.
+- Check and improve assessable tasks using plagiarism prevention and detection software provided by the University (where it is mandated in the course by the statement in the unit/course description or made available through other means), prior to final submission.

 - Proactively and continually develop their academic literacy skills.